Best Climbing Helmets

 - Only comes in one color: bright orange.

 Black Diamond Vapor

 The Black Diamond Vapor Climbing Helmet is not only lightweight and offers great ventilation, but it’s also made to provide excellent strength and durability to protect your head.
-In this helmet, there is Kevlar and carbon rods molded into the foam, which makes the foam strong and also allows it to be thinner, decreasing the overall weight of the helmet.
+In this helmet, there are Kevlar and carbon rods molded into the foam, which makes the foam strong and also allows it to be thinner, decreasing the overall weight of the helmet.

-The rear area of the Black Diamond Vapor Climbing Helmet includes a lightweight rigid plastid adjustment band with a minimal harness, making adding to its lightness while also providing decent adjustability.
+The rear area of the Black Diamond Vapor Climbing Helmet includes a lightweight rigid plastic adjustment band with a minimal harness, making adding to its lightness while also providing decent adjustability.
 Plus, the headlamp clips on this helmet are removable, so you can use them as you see fit.